 Alum Chine Beach for Children

 Alum Chine is a great family friendly area.
-It is slightly removed from the more rowdy beaches near the city centre.
-It has also has a Treasure Island themed children’s playground and water play area.
+It is slightly removed from the more rowdy beaches nearer the city centre.
+In addition to a sandy beach with lifeguard patrol, there is also a Treasure Island themed children’s playground.

 Dogs

 Dogs are not permitted on Alum Chine Beach between May and September.
-There is a dog friendly beach area just west of here, running between Alum Chine and Branksome Dene Chine.
+There is a year round dog friendly beach area just west of here, running between Alum Chine and Branksome Dene Chine.